Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

-You may also modify the email address, but according to [LUMI Terms of Use][terms-of-use] you must your organizational email address.
+You may also modify the email address, but according to [LUMI Terms of Use][terms-of-use] you must use your organizational email address.

 The authentication in the portal is done with home organization identity provider, which can be selected from the list.
-In case that is not possible please [contact the support team][support-account] with the error message and you may also contact your identity provider directly.
+In case that is not possible please [contact the support team][support-account] with the error message, and you may also contact your identity provider directly.

 You also need to be a member of a project.
 The project's PI will create a project